allen-woods/perseus/docs/0.3.4/en-US/reference/deploying/docker.md

 docker run --init -p 80:8080 my-perseus-example:0.1.0
 ```

-Point your browser to `localhost` to interact with the app !
+Point your browser to `localhost` to interact with the app!
+To stop the server, press `Ctrl+C` in your terminal.

 ---